-It can be useful to capture what's on your computer screen.
-Perhaps you want to keep a record of some flight search results you've found, or you may need to show an error message to a technical friend or help service (including our own!).
+It can be useful to capture what's on your computer screen using a screenshot or screengrab.
+Perhaps you want a screenshot to keep a record of some flight search results you've found, or you may need to show an error message to a technical friend or help service (including our own!).

 It's easy to take a screengrab on most devices.
 We explain how to do this, plus how to save or share the results.

 On a Windows PC, your keyboard should have a key around the top-right corner that says PrtScn - this is short for Print Screen.
 Click this, and you will capture what's on your screen and effectively save it to your clipboard - a little like clicking 'copy' on some text or an image.

 Next, you need somewhere to paste it.
 You may be able to paste the screengrab directly into an email - click Ctrl + V inside the body of the email to attempt this.

 Alternatively, save your screengrab as a new image file.
 The easiest way to do this is to open Paint, then click Ctrl + V in a new blank image.
 This will add your screengrab.
 Click Save and give it a file name.
 You can then attach this file to an email.

 You don't have to capture your entire Windows screen.
 You can screengrab one window or program, which makes for a smaller picture file.
 To do this, select the program you wish to screengrab (for instance, a web browser window) - simply click on it to make sure it's the active program.